dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

 comments: true
 ---

 I've been [dabbling with home automation]({% post_url 2019-07-11-migrating-from-webcore-to-home-assistant %}) for a while, and one thing that bugged me was that my home security system didn't integrate with it at all.
 Doors and windows being opened seemed like something I would want to be available to me in [Home Assistant](https://www.home-assistant.io/){:target="_blank"}, but the ADT system I had was completely closed despite being wireless.
 Instead of duplicating the sensors, I decided to ditch ADT and just completely do it myself.
-As a bonus, it's saving me $50/month.
+As a bonus, it's saving me $50/month (although to be fair they offered a substantial discount to entice me to stay upon cancelling).

 ## Devices
 Admittedly, there was a bit of an up front cost in buying all the devices to replace my existing ones, especially since I decided to go with [Z-Wave](https://www.z-wave.com/){:target="_blank"} devices for my home, which are a little more expensive than [Zigbee](https://zigbeealliance.org/){:target="_blank"} ones.
+However, this can be mitigated by prioritizing the important sensors first and adding on over time.
+Also, for me at least it more than made up for the cost in just a few months after cancelling my monthly bill with ADT.

 My original security system was pretty basic, so I just ended up mimicking it.
 The devices I bought were:
 * [Aeotec Door/Window Sensors](https://www.amazon.com/gp/product/B01GK5D1PE){:target="_blank"} - At the time I bought the Gen5 ones which no longer seem available, and the Gen6 ones looks pretty bulky and expensive.
 Any basic window/door sensor would do here though.